Tomatotech90/github-contribution-log/Contribution_#2Remove-D-Specific-Verbiage-from-rule.md

 done
 ```

-confirmed all five files lint clean under the project's actual CI logic, aside from the one trailing-whitespace error fixed in Step 3 above and one pre-existing `empty-lines` warning in `install_hids/rule.yml` (warning only, does not fail CI, left untouched as out of scope).
+Confirmed all five files lint clean under the project's actual CI logic, aside from the one trailing-whitespace error fixed in Step 3 above and one pre-existing `empty-lines` warning in `install_hids/rule.yml` (warning only, does not fail CI, left untouched as out of scope).

 ### Implementation Plan